 Senior Clinician - Tennant Creek

-- Establishing and convening care teams for each child/young person in the program with the aim of ensuring effective planning and coordination of services, collaboration with other professionals, and a clear exchange of information.
+- Establish and convene care teams for each child/young person in the program with the aim of ensuring effective planning and coordination of services, collaboration with other professionals, and a clear exchange of information.

-- An appropriate tertiary qualification in Psychology, Social Work or a related discipline.
+- An appropriate tertiary qualification in Psychology, Social Work, Occupational Therapy or a related discipline.

 - Substantial experience in the area of child abuse and/or in working with traumatised children, including delivering a range of appropriate therapeutic interventions to the client group.